svcadm(8)을 검색하려면 섹션에서 8 을 선택하고, 맨 페이지 이름에 svcadm을 입력하고 검색을 누른다.

 class as well as a module name, such as sys/doorfs).
 The soname is not

-a file path, and cannot be used directly to locate the kernel module
+a file path, and cannot be used directly to locate a referenced kernel

 Before searching, the kernel rewrites the given soname to insert the